“Joy does not simply happen to us. We have to choose joy and keep choosing it every day. “– Henri Nouwen

 Sharing My Heart With You

 When the angels announcing Christ’s birth sang about “good will toward men” [Luke 2:14], they weren’t singing about people showing good will toward other people, but about God showing good will toward men.
 Christmas is about God acting in an extraordinary way in order to show His goodness and love toward us.
 By becoming human, dying on the cross for our sins, and rising from the dead, Jesus Christ overcame sin and the grave for us.
 Christmas is all about the birthday boy who came to save our lives.
-With His help, I want to be loving, thoughtful, and gracious to my family this year.
+With His help, I want to be loving, thoughtful, encouraging, and gracious to my family this year.

 Merry Christmas, my precious friends!